 It is gonna happen.
 Trust me.

-8. Your expectations will be too high.
-See #7
+8. Your expectations will be WAY too high.
+See #7 above.

 9. Sitting will get REALLY old.
 You are going to want to be up and doing things.
 That will come.
 Slowly.
 Get up and and at least stand(walking is better) each hour.
 Do it.
-You will feel like you actually accomplished something if you do.
+You will feel like you actually accomplished something amazing everytime.

 10. Your legs may feel very funky!
 For the first few weeks my operative leg felt really long compared to the nonoperative one.
 It doesn’t last.
 You will get used to it and not feel so lopsided.

 So that's it!
 I'm battling through PT right now and it's hard.
 But in a totally good way.